FOOD HOLIDAY: National Blueberry Popover Day and Cherry Popover Day

 Popovers are delicate, almost hollow “rolls” that majestically rise up over the tops of the pans they’re baked in (i.e., they pop over).

-In the U.S., they’re enjoyed as a special substitute for roll or biscuit, and are often served at brunch with butter or jam (although neither is required).
+In the U.S., they’re enjoyed as a special substitute for rolls or biscuits and are often served at brunch with butter or jam (although neither is required).

 Popovers are not difficult to make.
 The only challenge is to serve them quickly, since as they cool they deflate.
 You can reheat leftovers in the microwave.
 They won’t return to their original puffiness, but they’ll still be yummy.